 Yet a photon (which carries this light energy) remains a photon, full strength, unaffected no matter how many millions of light years it has traveled.
 It is always a photon.

-What does change as the light's angle spreads out with distance is the relative density of photons, per unit of area in the image we view.
-In physics, intensity is the light per unit of area.
-As the distance increases, the angle and the same photons spread out to cover a larger area, now farther apart, diluted (by distance), so to speak.
+What does change as the light's coverage angle spreads out with distance is the relative density of photons, per unit of area in the image we view.
+Intensity is the light per unit of area.
+As the distance increases, the angle and the same photons spread out to cover a larger area, photons now farther apart, diluted (by distance), so to speak.
 We "see" less energy per unit of area, and this then appears dim.

 The camera sees the same exposure, regardless of distance.
 It is because of the Inverse Square Law that this is true, there is no conflict.